container-storage-interface/spec/spec.md

   // REQUIRED.
   bool readonly = 6;

-  // End user credentials used to authenticate/authorize node
+  // Credentials used by Node plugin to authenticate/authorize node
   // publish request.
   // This field contains credential data, for example username and
   // password.
 Each key must consist of alphanumeric characters, '-',